Back to Blog

 Impact: Unnecessary payroll costs (payroll service fees, employer tax deposits) with no tax benefit.
 As a default LLC, you pay self-employment tax on all net profit regardless — the salary just adds complexity.

 Solution: If you're a default single-member LLC, use owner's draws.
-Only set up payroll if you've filed Form 2553 for S Corp election.
+Only set up payroll if you've filed Form 2553 for S Corp election (due March 16, 2026 for calendar-year 2026 elections, since March 15 falls on a Sunday).

 Mistake #2: Taking Draws Without Setting Aside Taxes